dafydd2277/systemAdmin/graphical/README.md

 ### XDMCP

-We'll start this with how to configure GDM to permit XDMCP by modifying [custom.conf][] and restarting GDM.
+We'll start this with how to configure GDM to permit XDMCP by modifying `/etc/gdm/custom.conf` using [the example above][custom.conf] and restarting GDM.
 This will allow any XDMCP client to connect.
 The biggest advantage XDMCP has over VNC is that a VNC server requires a customized start process and ongoing maintenance.

+If you're still on RHEL 6, why?
+But, you can do `init 3` followed by `init 5` to restart GDM.
+On modern versions, the command is `systemctl restart gdm`.

 [custom.conf]: ./custom.conf